Stealthii/tidus.art/_posts/2025-10-14-the-black-queen.markdown

 Fell was staring at her now, his head lowered.
 Tara took one last look at the board, her eyes resting on the piece that had sealed her fate — Fell's black queen, looming over her defeated king.
 "That's all I have left," she said with a hollow smile.
 She glanced out the reinforced window at a shadekin sticking a luminescent snail to the glass. "*The Black Queen... she'd like that-*" she whispered to herself, eyes half closed, the image of an IPC with crimson eyes filling her mind.

-Tara looks up from the board, her expression suddenly, jarringly cheerful.
+Tara turned back to face them, her expression suddenly, jarringly cheerful.
 "So anyway, how's your week been?"

 The other two exchanged a look of bewilderment.